mdjahidhasan009/SQL/filter_using_WHERE_and_HAVING.md

 ## Use BETWEEN to Filter Results
+> Note: The BETWEEN operator is inclusive means that the values you specify in the query will be included in the
+> results if the value is greater than or equal to the lower value and less than or equal to the higher value.

 The following examples use the Item Sales and Customers sample databases.
-> Note: The BETWEEN operator is inclusive.

 Using the BETWEEN operator with Numbers:
 ```sql